 Remedies to prepare the uterus for labor (Cimicifuga and Caulophyllum) should NEVER be used routinely in early pregnancy as they can potentially initiate contractions.
 It is advised that you discuss the use of these remedies in consultation with your Homoeopathic physician.

 - Trust your intuition!
 It is your body and your baby.

 - Perhaps the most important advice to cope with labor is “Breathe, breathe, breathe.”

 - Change positions as needed to remain as comfortable as possible and keep the labor moving along.

-- If you choose to use homoeopathy during your labor, have all the potential medicines available as well as access to an experienced homoeopath if the need arises.
+- If you choose to use homoeopathy during your labor, have all the potential medicines available, as well as, an access to your Homoeopathic doctor if the need arises.

 - Pace yourself.
 Rest, sleep, relax, take a gentle walk, ask for a massage – whatever is needed to keep you focused or distracted as needed.

 - Rely on your birth team to provide you with whatever you want and need to eat and drink.
 Remember to push down plenty of fluids to avoid dehydration.

 - Don’t try to do it all yourself!
 This is a time for you to receive all the help you need in every way!